-Apple Bread – This quick and easy apple bread recipe is loaded with shredded apples, ensuring moist, delicious fresh apple flavor and texture in every bite!
+A quick and easy Apple Bread recipe that’s loaded with shredded apples, ensuring moist, delicious fresh apple flavor and texture in every bite!

 Around here, we call this Grandma Barb’s Apple Bread.
 Because my mom has been making this Apple Bread for as long as our daughters can remember.